trattner/trattner.github.io/_pages/about.md

 - [Backpack](https://andytrattner.com/backpack.html){:target="_blank"}
 - [Baseline Normal](https://andytrattner.com/normal.html){:target="_blank"}

-I'd love to hear from past or future readers and friends.
 Questions?
 Feedback?
 When in doubt, [reach out](https://forms.gle/kwANcR9NaYDAHDD16){:target="_blank"}!
 I'm also touting a new tagline: I love phone tag.
+Ring me!

 If you'd like to get new posts delivered by email, [join me in this journey](https://forms.gle/TngB7wUG2V2YVB6D9){:target="_blank"}.
 I promise to never share or sell your data, and you can opt-out at any time.